-Also, consistent with the general treatment of grantor trusts under the Code, Treasury and the IRS should confirm that grantor trusts may be disregarded and the partnership should look to each grantor for purposes of determining the type of partner under section 6221(b)(1)(C) and for purposes of determining the number of statements the partnership is required to furnish under section 6221(b)(1)(B).
+Also, consistent with the general treatment of grantor trusts under the Code, Treasury and the IRS should reconsider the Proposed Rules and adopt rules under Section 6221 to provide that grantor trusts may be disregarded, and that the partnership should look at each grantor for purposes of determining the type of partner under Section 6221(b)(1)(C) and the number of statements the partnership is required to furnish under Section 6221(b)(1)(B).

-Reporting Option Should Permit Partnerships to Challenge IRS Audits -

-Section 6226 requires a partnership to make the election to provide adjusted tax statements within 45 days of the Service sending a final audit determination to the partnership.
-We believe that a partnership should not be required to decide whether to make an election under section 6226 until final resolution of an audit, including any taxpayer right to challenge the final audit determination through an administrative or judicial proceeding.
-At a minimum, Treasury and the Service should provide guidance that a partnership will not be required to provide adjusted tax statements until after the partnership has exhausted its rights to challenge a final audit determination through an administrative or judicial proceeding will be approved by the Secretary of the Treasury.
+Reporting Option Should Permit Partnerships to Challenge IRS Audits - to make an election under Section 6226 until final resolution of an audit, including any taxpayer right to challenge the final audit determination through an administrative or judicial proceeding.
+At a minimum, Treasury and the Service should provide guidance that a partnership will not be required to provide adjusted tax statements until after the partnership has exhausted its rights to challenge a final audit determination through an administrative or judicial proceeding, and that any partnership's decision to revoke its election under Section 6226 upon the completion of an administrative or judicial proceeding will be approved by the Secretary of the Treasury.